Naveen-Pal/Naveen-Pal/README.md

 ## Hi Hackers 👋

-I'm **Naveen Pal**, a passionate tech enthusiast and open source contributor in the making.
+I'm **Naveen Pal**, a passionate tech enthusiast and open source contributor.

 If I had to sum myself up in three lines, it would be:
 - **Systems are my friends.**